Prairie Women's Health Centre of Excellence

 Rural Women's Action Workshops.
 Nipawin and Swift Current, Saskatchewan

-N. Johns, J. Havelock
+N. Johns and J. Havelock

 Rural Women's Action Workshop, Carlyle, Saskatchewan

-N. Johns, J. Havelock
+N. Johns and J. Havelock

 A Rural Women's Health Program: The Experience of the South Westman RHA